Church of St Michael, Alnham: Architecture

 Although the building appears to date from about 1200, older features include Saxon quoins within the nave.
 The church is constructed in the style of architecture which prevailed during the early part of the reign of Edward III (mid-1300s), though some of the windows are of more modern construction.

 Building features include a bell-cot, a lower chancel, a porch, and a three-bay arcade.
 There was a north aisle in previous centuries.
 There are north and south transepts, though only the south one is part of the original construction.
 The north transept was used as a Sunday school.
 The chancel has a Transitional arch.
 There are four buttresses at the west end and two at the north and south.
 Some of the ancient windows are preserved.
 The church restorers of the 18th century inserted a few sash windows, and in some minor matters otherwise impaired its integrity.
 Elements from 16th and 17th-century work include a porch and doorway.
 A strong roof was added in about 1840.

 In 1862, the church was described as having a rickety door and mildewed walls.
 The western end contained an Early Transitional single window.
 The rest of the window openings had been modernised and filled with common sashes, which were rotten, letting in wind and rain.
 The east end had a small square sash, such as is ordinarily provided for a scullery or any inferior office.
 Three of the pews were square, with a table fixed in the centre of each; a fourth formed three sides of a quadrangle that was occupied by a stove.
 Fungi abounded, and the pavement was sodden and damp.
 Ruin was considered imminent unless precautions were taken to avert it.
 In 1870, the church underwent a careful restoration under the supervision of the architect F. R. Wilson of Alnwick.
 The bell-cot, which had been lowered to the porch, was to be re-erected on the west gable.
 Sashes were to be taken out and replaced with windows corresponding with the character of the building.
 New sittings were to be furnished for the nave, and stalls for the chancel.
+Restoration and repair work continued into the twentieth and twenty-first centuries.